Knowledge Base

 Command and Control (C2)

 Infrastructure used by threat actors to communicate with and control compromised systems in a target network.
 C2 servers send commands to malware implants and receive stolen data.
 Modern C2 infrastructure often uses encrypted channels, domain generation algorithms (DGAs), and cloud services to evade detection.
-According to cybersecurity research, identifying and blocking C2 communications is critical for stopping active intrusions and preventing data exfiltration.

 Credential Dumping